timgursky/hass-audiconnect/readme.md

 **Note:** Certain functions require special permissions from Audi, such as position update via GPS.

 Credit for initial API discovery go to the guys at the ioBroker VW-Connect forum, who were able to figure out how the API and the PIN hashing works.
 Also some implementation credit to davidgiga1993 of the original [AudiAPI](https://github.com/davidgiga1993/AudiAPI) Python package, on which some of this code is loosely based.
+Thank you at arjenvrh who knew how to maintain and evolve the code for many years

 Installation
 ------------